Top of the page

 Your doctor may also find a tumour when taking X-rays or other images for another problem.

 The doctor may talk to you about what "stage" your cancer is.
 The stage refers to how large the tumour is and how far it has spread.
 It also includes the tumour grade, which describes what the cancer cells look like and how likely they are to grow and spread.

 These can help the doctor find out what type of treatment you may need.
 And they may help to find a clinical trial that has treatments for your type of cancer.

-Radiation therapy is often used for soft tissue cancers.
-It uses high-energy rays, such as X-rays, to destroy cancer cells and shrink tumours in the body.
+This uses high-dose X-rays to destroy cancer cells and shrink tumours.
 It may be used before, during, or after surgery.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd